 Ashley Fabian, soprano

-Ashley Fabian is a first-year Pittsburgh Opera Resident Artist in 2017-18.
-She is scheduled to perform as Yogini/Iraqi The Long Walk, Shepherd Boy in Tosca, Barbarina in The Marriage of Figaro, and Adina in the student matinee of The Elixir of Love.
+Ashley Fabian is a second-year Pittsburgh Opera Resident Artist in 2018-19.
+She is scheduled to perform Gretel/Hansel & Gretel, Ilia/AfterWARds - Mozart's Idomeneo Reimagined, and Younger Alyce/Glory Denied.
+In 2017-18, she performed Yogini/Iraqi Woman in The Long Walk, Shepherd Boy in Tosca, Barbarina in The Marriage of Figaro, and Adina in the student matinee of The Elixir of Love.

 Lauded by Opera Today for her "sweet" and "natural" sounds, soprano Ashley

 Fabian is quickly garnering recognition for her artistry.
 She is a recent winner of the

 Encouragement Award in the Illinois District MONC Auditions (Chicago), as well as a